This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Look up in any city and you will likely discover hundreds of new photo opportunities you are missing, this is especially true in Paris.

-Paris Sweet Treat Tip: If you are looking for the traditional Paris food photography (think Macaroons and pastries) then the can’t go wrong with a trip to Sébastien Gaudard.
-Not only are the colours and lighting perfect for photography but it’s a mean spot to cure any sweet tooth.
+Paris Sweet Treat Tip: If you are looking for traditional Paris food photography (think macaroons and pastries), then you can’t go wrong with a trip to Sébastien Gaudard.
+Not only are the colours and lighting perfect for photography, but it’s a mean spot to cure any sweet tooth.

 7. Learn how to use light to make a photo more interesting

-Best spot to try this in Paris: The Avenue des Champs-Élysées is an ideal spot to put this in to practice.
-As such a famous landmark in city you will want to photograph it but the crowds and modern shops detract from the image.
-By making the most of the tree lined streets in the setting sun the shadows can really add impact to your photos.
+The best spot to try this in Paris is The Avenue des Champs-Élysées.
+As such a famous landmark in the city, you will want to photograph it, but the crowds and modern shops detract from the image.
+By making the most of the tree-lined streets in the setting sun, the shadows can really add impact to your photos.